fcambus/rrda/README.md

 ### Debian init script

-RRDA is bundled with a Debian init script, see : `debian/rrda`
+RRDA is bundled with a Debian init script, see: `debian/rrda`

 Copy the `debian/rrda` file in `/etc/init.d` and modify the line containing `DAEMON=rrda` to specify the path to your RRDA binary.

-To launch the daemon at startup, run :
+To launch the daemon at startup, run:

 	update-rc.d rrda defaults

 ### FreeBSD rc.d script

-RRDA is bundled with a FreeBSD rc.d script, see : `freebsd/rrda`
+RRDA is bundled with a FreeBSD rc.d script, see: `freebsd/rrda`

 Copy the `freebsd/rrda` file in `/usr/local/etc/rc.d` and the RRDA binary in `/usr/local/sbin`.

-To launch the daemon at startup, add the following line in `/etc/rc.conf` :
+To launch the daemon at startup, add the following line in `/etc/rc.conf`:

 	rrda_enable="YES"